KarthikeyaSharma16/Digital-Circuit-Implementations/README.md

-# Digital-Circuit-Implementations
+## Digital-Circuit-Implementations
-Basic digital circuit implementations in Verilog
+Basic digital circuit implementations in Verilog and Logisim software.